ProtoconNet/protocon-general-doc/docs/cli/key.rst

     $ ./mc key address 100 21Sn1owHXRx336aaerU1WbbKjiZXMcrJsnxBHP9etNx6zmpu,50 utzCefA1Szmmt3rAwqW5yEhxK1x3hG3Y3yThEK3gZmv3mpu,50
     37x8YoAGA93B3HmDVNterRf1NTgz9tfN1gQn4jYuBYCHmca

-| **However, you can't get correct address if the keys of the account have updated by key-updater command.** Refer to :ref:`key updater`.
+| **However, you won't get correct address if the keys of the account have been updated by the key-updater command.** Refer to :ref:`key updater`.

 .. _multi sig:

 Multi Sig Account
 '''''''''''''''''''''''''''''''''''''''''''''''''''

-* Account is a data structure that has *currency* and *balance* in Mitum Currency.
+* *Account* is a data structure that has *currency* and *balance* in Mitum Currency.
-* Account has a unique value called *address* and can be identified through this.
+* *Account* has a unique value called *address* and can be identified through this.
-* Register a public key for user’s *Account authentication*.
+* Register a public key for user's *Account authentication*.
 * Mitum Currency accounts can register *multiple public keys* because **multi signatures are possible**.

 | For example, an account under following condition is available.